zodern/mup-disk/README.md

 ### Use

-`mup disk view` Shows total disk usage, usage by app, and usage by docker.
+`mup disk show` Shows total disk usage, usage by app, and usage by docker.

 `mup disk clean` Runs `docker system prune -af`, and deletes the app's `last/bundle` folder